 Querytracker is another great place to search for agents and track response times.
 Premium membership ($25/year) allows sorting by response times and access to additional query data.

 Manuscript Wish List is a database where agents sometimes post specifics of what they’d like to see in their inboxes—e.g., if they wished they had represented your comp title, are suckers for heist stories, etc. Some agents also tag their #MSWL on Twitter.

 QueryShark was where I learned what a good query letter looked like.
 Checking out the flap copy of comp titles on Goodreads is also great for this, as is a second (or third, or fourth, etc.) set of eyes.

 Mentorships and Networking:

-Author Mentor Match, PitchWars, SFWA, and Avengers of Color have great mentorship programs for getting plugged into the online writing community!
-(Note: the SFWA mentorship is more career-focused than revision-focused.
-You do not have to be a SFWA member to apply to be a SFWA mentee.)
+Author Mentor Match, SFWA, DVMentor, and Avengers of Color have great mentorship programs for getting plugged into the online writing community!
+I’ve participated in the first two, either as a mentor or mentee, and have heard awesome things about DVMentor and AoC from friends and former mentees.
+(Note: the SFWA mentorship is more career-focused than revision-focused; you don’t have to be a SFWA member to apply to be a SFWA mentee.)

 Conventions such as Flights of Foundry, 4th Street Fantasy, WisCon, the Nebulas, FIYAHCON, and DVCon are great places to meet other writers, attend craft panels and workshops, drink coffee with cool authors and agents over Zoom, etc.